4d/docs/website/translated_docs/fr/API/EntityClass.md

 By default, if the *mode* parameter is omitted, the method will return an error (see below) whenever the same entity has been modified by another process or user in the meantime, no matter the modified attribute(s).

 Otherwise, you can pass the `dk auto merge` option in the *mode* parameter: when the automatic merge mode is enabled, a modification done concurrently by another process/user on the same entity but on a different attribute will not result in an error.
 The resulting data saved in the entity will be the combination (the "merge") of all non-concurrent modifications (if modifications were applied to the same attribute, the save fails and an error is returned, even with the auto merge mode).
-> The automatic merge mode is not available for attributes of Picture, Object, and Text type when stored outside of the record.
-Concurrent changes in these attributes will result in a `dk status stamp has changed` error.
+> Le mode de fusion automatique n'est pas disponible pour les attributs de type Image, Objet et Texte lorsqu'ils sont stockés en dehors de l'enregistrement.
+Des modifications simultanées de ces attributs entraîneront une erreur "`dk status stamp has changed`".

 **Résultat**